ccarver80/ccarver80/README.md

 - 👋 Hi, I’m @ccarver80
 - 👀 I’m interested in ... computers and programming
 - 🌱 I’m currently learning ...Full Stack JavaScript, and front end framework's
 - 💞️ I’m looking to collaborate on ...
-Anything I can do to help and learn
+Anything I can do to help.
+- 💻 My website can be found at www.carver.codes
 - 📫 How to reach me ... ckc_80@outlook.com

 <!---